Academic Rules and Practices

 Transfer Credit

-The transferability of credits earned at Trinity Law School is at the complete discretion of an institution to which the student may seek to transfer.
-Acceptance of the JD or MLS degrees earned in the JD or MLS programs is also at the complete discretion of the institution to which the student may seek to transfer.
+The transferability of credits earned at Trinity Law School is at the complete discretion of the institution to which the student may seek to transfer.
+Acceptance of the JD or MLS degrees earned in the JD or MLS program is also at the complete discretion of the institution to which the student may seek to transfer.
 If the JD or MLS degrees that the student earns at this institution are not accepted at the institution to which the student seeks to transfer, the student may be required to repeat some or all of the coursework at that institution.
-Students should ensure that their attendance at Trinity Law School will meet their educational goals; this may include contacting an institution to which the may seek to transfer after attending Trinity Law School to determine whether the student's JD or MLS degree units will transfer.
+Students should ensure that their attendance at Trinity Law School will meet their educational goals; this may include contacting an institution to which they may seek to transfer after attending Trinity Law School to determine whether the student's JD or MLS degree units will transfer.

 Juris Doctor Degree Program

-The maximum age of units that will be considered for transfer credit is 36 months and the maximum number of units that can be transferred is 45 semester units.
+The maximum age of units that will be considered for transfer credit is 36 months, and the maximum number of units that can be transferred is 45 semester units.
 A unit of credit is equivalent to 15 academic hours.
-Transfer credit is normally granted only for courses taken at an ABA-approved or California Accredited Law School.
+Transfer credit is only granted for courses taken at an ABA-approved or California Accredited Law School.
 Transfer credit is evaluated on a case-by-case basis.
 Courses are individually considered for transfer and only courses with grades at the prior school’s good standing level may be accepted for transfer credit subject to similarity to Trinity Law School course contents.

 Master of Legal Studies Degree Program